Allianz Parque: Delays in opening

 Initially planned to be opened in late 2012, the Allianz Parque has suffered from delays due to bureaucracy and construction challenges.
 The first deadline for finalizing the works was in the first half of 2013, then for the second half of that year, for February of the following year, and finally for the second half of 2014, when the works were completed.

-Accidents and alleged irregularities
+Incidents and alleged irregularities

 In April 2013, the collapse of three beams in the Arena works left one person dead and another injured.
-The accident happened where the new grandstand was built on the old structure of the Palestra Italia Stadium.
+The collapse happened where the new grandstand was built on the old structure of the Palestra Italia Stadium.

-The beams collapse occurred at the same time in which the prosecution attempted to impound the works.
+The collapse occurred at the same time in which the prosecution attempted to impound the works.
 The prosecutors questioned, besides the environmental degradation and traffic impacts, if the work was a renovation or a new construction, because the permit Palmeiras had since 2002 was for renovation, not demolition.
 It was precisely for this reason that the grandstands were not demolished, the same local where the worker died in 2013.